SKTeamLab/P4ward/docs/source/tutorial.rst

 ``cluster_size``
    How many members the cluster that pose belongs to has.
 The cluster size will only be reported for the poses which are either cluster best or cluster centroid.
 ``protac_pose``
-   If at least a protac conformation was successfully sampled for that protein pose ``active_linkers``
+   If at least one protac conformation was successfully sampled for that protein pose ``active_linkers``
    Which protac conformations passed all the protac filters (such as steric clash detection) ``top_protac_score``